karan-nanda/FOREX-FBProphet/README.md

 ## Prepare your data:

  - Make sure you have a CSV file containing historical Forex data.
-The dataset used can be found [here](EURUSD_Candlestick_1_Hour_BID_04.05.2003-15.04.2023.csv)
+The dataset used can be found [here](EURUSD_Candlestick_1_Hour_BID_04.05.2003-15.04.2023.csv) or in the main repository.

 ## Customize the model parameters: